 The main reason was simple: I’m not used to it.
 I grew up with everything crappy pots and pans to the best of the best.
 We wrecked every one of them.
 So when we made the move to the homestead, out went the non stick and in came the cast iron.
 The learning curve was huge.
 I had no clue what I was doing.
 But with Jared and YouTube’s help?
 I’ve got the glassiest cast iron on the planet.
 Well, not quite but we are getting there.

 If you’re anything like I was, you have no idea what the best brand is, how to use it, or even how to cook with it.
 Rest assured, I’ve got you covered.
 After a ton of research, I could tell you all about every brand and oil.
 What’s the best, the worst, and the in between.
 But the reality is that it’s a lot of information.
 Or, I could just tell you what I did and you can take some of the learning curve out of it.
 Let’s get started!

 What Brand to Buy?

 Well this one is pretty simple.
 Lodge.
 I don’t say this lightly, remember we beat the crap out of every single product that comes into this house.
 It has to stand up to that.
 So far my Lodge pans are the only ones that have done that.
 The other reason I’m a fan of Lodge is because I can find it at pretty much any store.
 Living in a rural community, that is important to me.
 I don’t want to have to go around the world to find what I need.
-Since almost every town has a Wal-Mart or at least the next town over does, here are some links to the cast iron I bought from them.
+Almost every town has a Wal-Mart or at least the next town over does, so it’s easy to find.
+If you live in an area where stores are minimal, here are some links to the cast iron I bought from them.

 Lodge 12in double handle pan (corn bread pan)